kutaydemir462/lvbelc5_lyrics__analysis/README.md

 # Lvbel C5 Lyrics Theme Analysis

   This project analyzes the lyrics of 40+ songs by **Lvbel C5**, a well-known Turkish rapper.
-Using Python and text analysis techniques, we explore the most common themes, frequently used words, and how his lyrical focus has shifted over the years — especially toward romance.
+Using Python and text analysis techniques, I explore the most common themes, frequently used words, and how his lyrical focus has shifted over the years — especially toward romance.

 ---